Embryo Disposition Agreement Lawyer Serving New York, Connecticut, Maine & New Hampshire

 Embryo Disposition

-Making decisions about your frozen embryos is a highly personal process, and you deserve support that honors both the emotional weight and long-term implications of those choices.
-At Oleaga Law, LLC, we help individuals and couples create clear, customized embryo disposition plans that protect their interests and eliminate uncertainty.
+Making decisions about your frozen embryos is a highly personal process, and you deserve support that honors both the emotional weight and long-term implications of your decisions.
+At Oleaga Law, LLC, we help individuals and couples create clear, customized embryo disposition agreements that protect your future reproductive options and eliminate uncertainty.
 Whether you’re preparing for the future or going through a significant life transition, our founding attorney, Janene Oleaga, is here to provide counsel rooted in compassion and experience.
 With offices in Maine and New York, we work with clients throughout the U.S. and beyond.
-Reach out to us today to set up a consultation and learn how we can help you protect what matters most.
+If you have questions about creating embryos, schedule a complimentary consultation and discuss your legal options.

 Why Experience Is Important For Embryo Disposition Agreements

 Embryo disposition arrangements are some of the most sensitive legal documents in family formation law.
-Families choose our firm for guidance that is both well-informed and genuinely compassionate.
+Families choose our firm for informed, compassionate guidance.

 - Our firm focuses exclusively on family formation services to provide clients with comprehensive knowledge and support, rather than general legal advice.

-- Janene’s background in international law provides clients with an added layer of insight, mainly when embryo storage or donor involvement crosses borders.
+- Janene’s background in international law provides clients with an added layer of insight, especially when reproductive arrangements cross state or national borders.

-- Licensed in Maine, New Hampshire, and New York, Janene is equipped to handle multi-jurisdictional questions and conflicting state laws involving embryo control and disposition.
+- Licensed in New York, Connecticut, Maine & New Hampshire, Janene is equipped to handle multi-jurisdictional questions and conflict of law issues regarding the legal status of embryos, and embryo ownership and dispositional control.

-- We have extensive experience supporting LGBTQ+ families, unmarried couples, and non-traditional family structures, so you can count on us to ensure all agreements are tailored to your specific circumstances.
+- We have extensive experience supporting LGBTQ+ families, unmarried couples, and non-traditional family structures, so you can count on us to ensure all agreements are tailored to your specific needs.

 - Janene has held leadership roles in national fertility law organizations and has been honored for her work, including being named to Maine Business Journal’s 40 Under 40.